a-bunting/StellarNova/rednova/README.md

 ## To Do List

-To view the main itemised todo list, head on over to my <a heef="https://trello.com/b/ld1f6gOQ/rednova">Trello page</a> for this project.
+To view the main itemised todo list, head on over to my <a href="https://trello.com/b/ld1f6gOQ/rednova">Trello page</a> for this project.
 The general implementation phases are:

 - [x] Phase 1 - Movement and Universe Creation
 - [x] Phase 2 - Planets
 - [x] Phase 3 - Trading, Navigation and UI
-- [ ] Phase 4 - Polish (Anonymous Authentication, cColour Scheme, Bug Fixing etc)
+- [ ] Phase 4 - Polish (Anonymous Authentication, Colour Scheme, Bug Fixing etc)
 - [ ] Phase 5 - Planetary Ownership and Sector Control
 - [ ] Phase 6 - Space Stations and Ship Upgrades
 - [ ] Phase 7 - Attacking and Battles